toludwig/golden-lemurs/docs/approach.md

 In this way we employ networks of increasing complexity.
 Instead of having traditional handcrafted systems, we demonstrate the applicability and variability of Neural Networks for parameters known to be working very well for the respective architectures.
-Hence, our nets are specialised each in its input group and yield independent, possible different category predicitons.
+Hence, our nets are specialized each in its input group and yield independent, possible different category predictions.
 To obtain a single prediction for a given repo, we use yet another network,

 * an [**ensemble network**](/docs/ensemble) that combines the output of the upper ones.